Despite the world being dominated by smartphones and tablets, laptops still somehow remain relevant in the modern era.

 Firstly, let’s look at DDR4 RAMs.
 These RAMs firstly give a high performance.
 Other than this, as compared to their predecessor, DDR3, they even have low voltage requirements.
 While DDR3 requires 1.5V, DDR4 requires 1.2V.
 This makes a big difference, as it shows the amount of power your laptop will use to not only charge but just run.

 Furthermore, a smaller but also important consideration is regarding LPDDR3 RAMs.
 Essentially, compared to their predecessor, LPDDR2, these RAMs offer higher bandwidth and power efficiency.
 This makes for further efficiency when using your laptop.

 One of the biggest reasons people like laptops is that, compared to their PC counterparts, these are incredibly mobile systems.
 This makes them especially advantageous for office workers and students, as they can easily be carried in a bag.
 This is why it could become a great hassle if the laptop was too big, or too heavy.
 Thus, considering the build of a laptop is very important too.

 For students, entertainment is very important alongside studies.
 This is why some cinema fans would want larger screens with HD resolutions; while some readers would want brighter screens with higher nits (nits measure the brightness of a screen).
 This is important to consider.

 Any student with a laptop can relate to the struggle of long school days with constant note-taking.
 This is why it could be a huge problem for many, if out of the blue, during your class; your laptop’s battery runs out.
 Because of this, when making a decision regarding which laptop to buy, students should be mindful of battery life.

 With that, our list of best Lenovo laptops for students comes to an end.
-We hope you’ve found our list interesting and helpful.
+I hope you’ve found our list interesting and helpful.
 What do you think?
-Did we miss something?
+Did I miss something?
 If so, do let us know in the comments down below.